 - Limit one rebate per household.

-- Customers will need to supply a proof of purchase for the qualifying thermostat.
+- Customers will need to provide a proof of purchase during the rebate process.

 - Rebate amount cannot exceed the actual cost of the thermostat.

 - Rebates are provided to qualified customers on a first-come, first-served basis until the program funds are no longer available.
 An on-site verification for the products purchased and installed may be required before the rebate is paid.

 - If all rebate requirements are met, SCE will issue a rebate within 4-6 weeks.
 If you applied through SoCalGas, SoCalGas will process your rebate.
 (Visit www.Socalgas.com/rebates for details).
 Rebates may be postponed if your application is selected for inspection, which may take additional time.
 This program may be modified or terminated without prior notice.

 Customers serviced by both SCE and SoCalGas and have a natural gas furnace may apply for the Energy Efficiency Smart Thermostat Rebate through SoCalGas directly at: